jezhumble/lapm/syllabus.md

 ### Assignment

-Write a ~200-word short essay reflecting on your experience with the WordCount exercise in class, and how agile development concepts were able to improve your team's ability to release features and satisfy customers.
+Write a 200-300 word essay reflecting on your experience with the WordCount exercise in class, and how agile development concepts were able to improve your team's ability to release features and satisfy customers.

-Some guide questions that can help frame your response (no need to respond to all): What was your role in the exercise?
-How did your role change through the three rounds/iterations?
-Was your team able to successfully adapt using Agile methods?
-How could the team have performed better?
-Did you see parallels in the exercise to real situations in the workplace?
-What concepts or examples from the readings or group presentations did you see or wish you had seen your team apply in the exercise?
+Some guide questions that can help frame your response (no need to respond to all):

+* What was your role in the exercise?
+* How did your role change through the three rounds/iterations?
+* Was your team able to successfully adapt using Agile methods?
+* How could the team have performed better?
+* Did you see parallels in the exercise to real situations in the workplace?
+* What concepts or examples from the readings or group presentations did you see or wish you had seen your team apply in the exercise?

 Optional supplementary reading for assignment: